gohugoio/hugoDocs/content/en/content-management/formats.md

 When converting content to HTML, Hugo uses:

-- Native renderers for Markdown, HTML, and Emacs Org mode
+- Native renderers for Markdown, HTML, and Emacs Org Mode
 - External renderers for AsciiDoc, Pandoc, and reStructuredText

 Native renderers are faster than external renderers.